klevcsoo/fcot-py/README.md

 # Film Colours Over Time

 **The stupid name hides a useless idea.**\
-This Python script convert a given video file into a picture, by taking every *x* frame, calculating the average colour of that frame, and adding a vertical line to the output picture with the given colour.
+This Python script convert a given video file into a picture, by taking a frame every *n* seconds, calculating the average colour of that frame, and adding a vertical line to the output picture with the given colour.
+> The script uses [FFMpeg](https://www.ffmpeg.org/) to extract the frames, so it is required for the script to work.

 ## Usage
 The first argument need to be th input video file, and the second argument can be the output image file.\